pfenninglab/custom_ArchR_genomes_and_annotations/README.md

 ## by BaDoi Phan (badoi dot phan at pitt dot edu)

 # 1) Usage:
+Here is a minimum set of instructions for incorporating custom genome and gene annotations into the ArchR pipeline.
+Simply clone the repo, load the RData object and tell ArchR to use it.
+There's a package installation required from [Bioconductor](https://www.bioconductor.org) for `BSgenome` objects that ArchR uses for some of its computations like motif analyses.
+If the installation of these `BSgenome` objects stalls in R, use `wget` in the command line to get the `package-version.tar.gz` file from Bioconductor and use `R CMD INSTALL package-version.tar.gz` to install instead.
+This usage is demonstrated for the `rheMac10` genome.<br />

 ```
 ## clone this repo to get the ready to use annotation objects
 git clone git@github.com:pfenninglab/custom_ArchR_genomes_and_annotations.git